s-cape

 Todays’ walk to Auvillar follows the Garonne River (you will get amazing views of the valley from the hamlet “Boudou”) for most of today, then crosses the canal at Malause before climbing up towards the town of Auvillar, another picturesque village, classified “most beautiful villages of France”.
 Perhaps best described as small but perfectly formed the village is surrounded by ancient fortified walls, with gateways granting access to the centre.
 One of these passes under the 17th century clocktower and was built in the position of a drawbridge which once gave access to the centre of the village.
 The clocktower is unusual in that it is made from alternating levels of white stone with the typical red-brick of the region.

 Today you will leave the department “Lot” to enter the farmlands of “Le Gers”.
-Today’s walk takes you to lovely villages such as Flamarens, with its castle, built in the 13th century.
-Your walk finishes in Miradoux, a former bastide, founded in 1253, the oldest in the department.
+Today’s walk takes you to lovely villages such as Flamarens, with its castle, built in the 13th century, and where you will spend the night.

 STANDARD HOTELS